 “From the Stacks” offers a regular helping of Newberry sustenance for the hungry intellectual.
-Every week or so, one of our hidden treasures, meticulous maps, or enduring ephemera will be featured, highlighting the resonance between the Newberry’s 125 years of collecting and the timely—and timeless—issues of today.
+Learn about one of our hidden treasures, meticulous maps, or enduring ephemera, highlighting the resonance between the Newberry’s 125 years of collecting and the timely—and timeless—issues of today.
 These items, covering a wide range of subject matter and form, are presented here in all their scholarly pathos and quirky splendor.

 In the early spring of 1788, John Adams returned from Europe, where he’d spent a decade conducting diplomatic business.
 He arrived in Massachusetts at a seminal moment; he was stateside, acclimating to his Braintree home, when the U.S. Constitution was formally ratified.

 This bilingual broadside, written by labor activist Adolph Fischer, calls on “workingmen” to attend a rally in Chicago’s Haymarket Square.
 In the demonstration’s aftermath, eight anarchists (including Fischer) were unfairly accused of slaying police officers.
 An openly biased judge sentenced seven of these defendants—known as the Haymarket martyrs—to death; the eighth was sentenced to 15 years in prison.
 In 1887, four were executed, after one committed suicide.

 VAULT Ayer 6 .P9 1482a

 Perhaps no single work has exerted a greater influence on the development of cartography in the modern world than the Geographia of the ancient astronomer, mathematician, and geographer Claudius Ptolemy (c.
 90–168).
 Ptolemy lived in Alexandria during a time when the Egyptian port was the cultural, commercial, and scientific center of the eastern Mediterranean.
 He had access to centuries of Greek scientific and mathematical learning as well as to geographical information world travelers brought to the great port.